andrew-d/blog/content/post/password-cracking.md

 $apr1$LJgyupye$GZQc9jyvrdP50vW77sYvz1
 ```

-An additional note: while convenient, this isn’t the world’s most efficient way
+An additional note: while convenient, this isn't the world's most efficient way
 to do hash cracking.
 If you have the money, [CloudCracker][cloudcracker] is a
-service I’ve heard good things about - though it doesn’t support all the hash
+service I've heard good things about - though it doesn't support all the hash
 types that oclHashcat does.
 Also, physical hardware will outperform EC2 pretty
 much all the time, so if you really need the extra speed, it would be worth
 investing in a few dedicated servers.
 A good example of something like this can